alekal1/golang-learning/webStatusChecker/README.md

-## This repository is a part of my Golang learning

 ## Concurrent Web Status Checker
 Tool that checks the status (HTTP code or availability) of multiple websites concurrently using goroutines and channels.